About

 Consistently named among the Most Influential “Women in Radio” by Radio Ink magazine, Ms. Tedesco currently serves as a member of the Executive Committee and Board of Directors of the Media Finance Management (MFM) Association, and she serves on the board of The Alliance for Women in Media (AWM).

-Previously, Abraham served as Senior Vice President, Development, Production and International, Oxygen Media, where she was responsible for overseeing the development team as well as led up International for the network.
-Abraham is the executive behind the development of series’ creative concepts and innovative formats which reflect Oxygen’s true crime programming filter.
-She was a key player in propelling Oxygen to new heights as it became one of the fastest growing cable entertainment networks and developed thoughtful and groundbreaking series for the network including In Ice Cold Blood, Injustice with Nancy Grace, Mark of a Killer and Up and Vanished, as well as break out event series like Catching a Serial Killer: Sam Little, Dirty John, The Dirty Truth, The Disappearance of Natalee Holloway and Aaron Hernandez Uncovered.
+Prior to that, Abraham served as Senior Vice President of Development, Production and International for Oxygen Media, where she oversaw the development team and led the network’s International strategy.
+Abraham was behind the development of series’ creative concepts and innovative formats which reflect Oxygen’s true crime programming filter.
+She was a key player in propelling Oxygen to new heights as it became one of the fastest growing cable entertainment networks and developed thoughtful and groundbreaking series including "Buried in the Backyard," "Accident Suicide or Murder," "Selena and Yolanda: The Secrets Between Them" as well as break out event series like "Catching a Serial Killer: Sam Little," "Dirty John, The Dirty Truth," "The Disappearance of Natalee Holloway" and "Aaron Hernandez Uncovered."

 VP, Growth, Strategy & New Ventures, Professional Women’s Hockey League (PWHL)